oxyno-zeta/s3-proxy-interfaces/documentation/docs/interfaces/dashboard.md

 - Paginate list of results
 - Allow to delete files on specific path
 - Allow to upload files on specific path
+- Allow to download all selected files on current page
 - Upload files on local path
 - Create subpath and upload in it
 - Interface customizations